Fast solution of fully implicit Runge-Kutta and discontinuous Galerkin in time for numerical PDEs, Part II: nonlinearities and DAEs: Numerical results

 where the velocity $\bm u$ is defined by $\bm u = \nabla^\perp \psi$, for $\nabla^\perp = (-\partial_y, \partial_x)$.
 Here, $\omega$ is the vorticity, and $\psi$ is a scalar field known as the streamfunction, which is used to naturally enforce the divergence-free constraint on the velocity.
-Note that this formulation can be easily extended to the 2D incompressible Navier--Stokes equations with the addition of a viscosity term, replacing equation \eqref{eq:ins-1} with

-where $\rm Re$ is the Reynolds number.
-For a fixed velocity $\bm u$, equation \eqref{eq:ins-1} is a scalar advection equation for $\omega$, which we discretize using an upwind discontinuous Galerkin method.
+Note that this formulation can be easily extended to the 2D incompressible Navier--Stokes equations with the addition of a viscosity term, replacing left left-hand term of equation \eqref{eq:ins-1} with $\frac{\partial\omega}{\partial t} + \nabla\cdot(\bm{u} \omega) = \frac{1}{\rm Re} \Delta \omega$, where $\rm Re$ is the Reynolds number.
+For a fixed velocity $\bm u$, the left-hand term in equation \eqref{eq:ins-1} is a scalar advection equation for $\omega$, which we discretize using an upwind discontinuous Galerkin method.
 If the streamfunction $\psi$ is in $H^1$, then the velocity $\bm u = \nabla^\perp \psi$ is automatically continuous across element interfaces, and therefore the standard upwind numerical flux is well-defined.
-We therefore discretize \eqref{eq:ins-2} using a standard $H^1$-conforming finite element method.
+We therefore discretize $\Delta \psi$ using a standard $H^1$-conforming finite element method.
 Equal-order finite element spaces are chosen for $\omega$ and $\psi$.
-In the case of the Navier--Stokes equations, we discretize the viscous term on the right-hand side of \eqref{eq:ins-3} using a standard interior penalty DG method \cite{Arnold1982}.
+In the case of the Navier--Stokes equations, we discretize the viscous term added to the right-hand side, $\tfrac{1}{\rm Re} \Delta \omega$, using a standard interior penalty DG method \cite{Arnold1982}.

 After performing the discretization, this system of equations can be written as

 where $M_{\rm dg}$ represents the DG mass matrix, $M_{\rm mix}$ is the mixed DG-$H^1$ mass matrix, $K(\psi)$ is the discretized advection (or advection--diffusion) operator (depending the velocity $\bm u$ as a function of $\psi$), and $A$ is the $H^1$-conforming diffusion operator.
 A Picard linearization of \eqref{eq:ins-system} will result in a block-triangular system that is of the same form as \eqref{eq:ins-system}, but using an iteratively lagged advection operator.
 We use nonlinear method (1) from \Cref{sec:nonlinear:gen}, where we lump the sum of operators on diagonal blocks to the dominant operator and ignore non-identity off-diagonal coupling.
 For this problem, tests indicated that including additional diagonal terms or off-diagonal coupling (as in methods (2) and (3)) requires slightly longer wall-clock times and do not offer significant reduction in nonlinear iterations.
 Then, in the notation of \Cref{sec:dae}, we have $\mathcal{L}_u^{(i)} = K(\psi^{(i)})$, $\mathcal{L}_w = 0$, $\mathcal{G}_u = M_{\rm mix}$, and $\mathcal{G}_w = A$.
 The resulting $4\times4$ block system that arises from IRK integration has the form